 In the ad, my wife highlighted that the couch was seven feet long, gently used, purchased from a reputable furniture store in New England, and it cost over $900.

-But who cares — he thing is still ugly, and it has no mattress!
+But who cares — the thing is still ugly, and it has no mattress!

-Well, here’s what happened: Crickets!
-No one responded.
-And it got so bad, and my wife grew so impatient, that she started sharing it on personal posts saying, “It’s free!
+Well, here’s what happened: Because we posted on Facebook, we were able to gain instant awareness (step 1 of the customer journey), but no one responded!
+And it got so bad, and my wife grew so impatient, that she started sharing it on personal posts, trying to get some people to consider (step 2) with callouts like: “It’s free!
 Come take this away from me.”

-She was being cute (as she always is) but people were reading into this as desperation that we needed to get rid of this ugly brown couch.
-Nobody wanted it because we focused on the technical instead of the experience.
+She was being cute (as she always is), but people were reading into this as desperation that we needed to get rid of this ugly brown couch.
+Nobody wanted it because we focused on the technology instead of the experience.
+They simply couldn’t relate to an ugly brown sleeper sofa with no mattress.

 Attempt #2: Selling with story